Skip to main content

 The oldest city,

-from a thousand feet up.
+from four hundred feet up.

 The Bridge of Lions.
 The Castillo.
 Four centuries of Florida coastline laid out below you.
-Daily parasailing flights from St. Augustine Municipal Marina — book once, remember it forever.
+Daily parasailing flights from St. Augustine Municipal Marina.
+Book once, remember it forever.

 USCG